Degeneration of Kaehler structures and half-form quantization of toric varieties

-It is therefore interesting to consider also the (K\"ahler and real) quantization of toric varieties including the half-form correction.
-An immediate obstacle is the fact that the canonical bundle $K_{X}$ of a toric variety may not admit a square root (for instance for ${\mathbb{C}} {\mathbb{P}}^{2n}$).
-In Section \ref{sec:corrQ}, we consider K\"ahler quantization of toric varieties $X$ with symplectic structure $\omega$ such that $\frac{[\omega]}{2\pi}-\frac{c_{1}(X)}{2}\in H^{2}(X,{\mathbb{Z}})$ and is nonnegative.
+An immediate obstacle to defining the half-form quantization in a K\"ahler polarization is the fact that the canonical bundle $K_{X}$ of a toric variety may not admit a square root, for instance for ${\mathbb{C}} {\mathbb{P}}^{2n}$.
+(See the appendix for a discussion of the existence of $\sqrt{K_X}$ in terms of the fan of $X$.)
+In Section \ref{sec:corrQ}, we consider K\"ahler quantization of a compact toric manifold $X$ with symplectic structure $\omega$ such that $\frac{[\omega]}{2\pi}-\frac{c_{1}(X)}{2}\in H^{2}(X,{\mathbb{Z}})$ and is nonnegative.
+(This integrality condition has also been proposed in \cite{C78}.)
 In the case when $c_{1}(X) $ is even, so that $K_{X}$ admits a square root, one is then reduced to the usual setting for half-form quantization.
 Let $L\rightarrow X$ be an hermitian line bundle with connection of curvature given by $-i{\omega}+\frac{i}{2}\rho$, where $\rho$ is the Ricci form for the K\"ahler metric on $X$, so that $[\rho/2\pi]\in c_{1}(X)$.